foundata/guidelines/containerfile-style-guide.md

 - Keep build dependency declarations close to the application dependency manifests they consume.

+**You MAY:**

+- Use build mounts for transient caches and secrets when supported by the documented Buildah version.

 **You MUST NOT:**

 - Copy an entire build stage filesystem into the runtime stage.
 - Fetch an executable through `curl | sh`, an unauthenticated URL or a mutable latest-release URL.
 - Assume that deleting a secret or large file in a later instruction removes it from an earlier layer.

-Use build mounts for transient caches and secrets when supported by the documented Buildah version.
-A cache mount improves speed but is not an input identity and MUST NOT be required for correctness.
+- Require a cache mount for correctness; a cache improves speed but is not an input identity.

 ## RUN instructions and package installation<a id="run-instructions-and-package-installation"></a>

 [*⇑ Back to TOC ⇑*](#table-of-contents)

-`RUN` instructions execute at build time and create filesystem layers.
-Their commands must be reviewable, non-interactive and fail reliably.

 **You MUST:**